Australia - Continent for a Nation

 The constitution itself is divided into eight chapters comprising 128 clauses or sections.
 Chapters one and two deal with the parliament and Executive government.
 Chapter three deals with the Judiciary.
 Chapter four deals with the Commonwealth’s jurisdiction over finance and trade.
 Chapters five and six with the states.
 Chapter seven handles the potential seat of the new government and with the provision of a deputy to the governor-general, and Chapter eight sets out the process for amending the constitution.

-The only clause in the Australian constitution which provides a legislative power directly to the Queen is Section 59 which states: “the Queen may disallow any law within one year from the governor-general’s assent...”
+The only clause in the Australian constitution which provides a legislative power directly to the Sovereign is Section 59 which states: “the Queen may disallow any law within one year from the governor-general’s assent...”
 No referendum has ever been held to remove this power which has never been used.
 People still question the relevance of it having been included in the first place, but they forget that in the early days following federation, the parliament had been entrusted with massive powers and no one knew how it was all going to work out.
-Therefore, in the event the parliament passed legislation that was deemed to be faulty or unconstitutional, the Queen was given the authority to disallow it.
+Therefore, in the event the parliament passed legislation that was deemed to be faulty or unconstitutional, the King was given the authority to disallow it.

 The ‘Queen’ mentioned in our constitution refers, of course, to Queen Victoria and what may appear to be an obsolete provision is covered by Section 2 which states: “The provisions of this Act referring to the Queen shall extend to Her Majesty’s heirs and successors in the sovereignty of the United Kingdom.”
+Australia's Sovereign is now King Charles III.

 The constitution also recognised the continuing existence of the six colonies which became states within the Union.